Credit: Save Elephant Foundation

 1. View wild animals where they belong — in the wild

 Zoos often cannot meet even the most basic needs of animals, particularly exotic wildlife.
-Some are simply ‘displayed’ in barren cages, their captivity funded by unwitting tourists who pay to see ‘wild animals’.
-Avoid going to marine parks that display dolphins and/or whales — as the needs of these animals simply cannot be met in captivity, and they suffer greatly for the sake of ‘entertainment’.
+The same goes for marine parks that display dolphins or whales, as the needs of these animals simply cannot be met in captivity.
+These animals suffer greatly for the sake of ‘entertainment’, their captivity funded by unwitting tourists who pay to see ‘wild animals’.
 Check out these amazing places to see animals in the wild instead.

 This image contains content which some may find confronting